Oil in the Congo Basin: A Carbon Sink Under the Hammer

 approximate location

 The Congo Basin is under the hammer.
-In the Democratic Republic of the Congo (DRC), an oil auction is opening up vast areas of the Congo rainforest for oil drilling.
-If fossil fuel companies start extracting oil in the Congo Basin, the effects will resonate deep into the rainforest and around the globe.
-A Congo Basin oil spree will turn one of the world’s largest carbon sinks into a climate killer.
+In the Democratic Republic of the Congo (DRC), an oil auction opened up vast areas of the Congo rainforest for oil drilling.
+If fossil fuel companies start extracting oil in the Congo Basin, the effects would resonate deep into the rainforest and around the globe.
+A Congo Basin oil spree could turn one of the world’s largest carbon sinks into a climate killer.
 It could leave humans’ closest living relative, the bonobo, homeless.
 The mountain gorillas of the Virunga national park would once again see their home under threat.
-Oil companies are taking an economic gamble that people in the Congo's forests and across the world fiercely reject.
+It would represent an economic gamble that people in Congo's forests and across the world fiercely reject.

 The Congo Rainforest Under the Hammer